micktwomey/pyiso8601/README.rst

 1. pip install -r dev-requirements.txt
 2. tox

-Note that you need all the pythons installed to perform a tox run (see below).
-Homebrew helps a lot on the mac, however you wind up having to add cellars to your PATH or symlinking the pythonX.Y executables.
+Note that you need all the pythons installed to perform a tox run (see below). pyenv helps hugely, use pyenv install for the versions you need then use 'pyenv local version ...' to link them in (the tox-pyenv plugin will pick them up).

 Alternatively, to test only with your current python: